-In what follows, we introduce the concept of a "pseudoblock" or "pseudocontext" in a hypergraph.
+In what follows, we introduce a new concept: the 'pseudoblock' or 'pseudocontext' in a hypergraph.
 We begin with hypergraphs that are uniformly conformal.
-"Uniform" in this context implies that the cardinality of a hyperedge in the hypergraph, the number of elements of a hyperedge, remains constant for all hyperedges in the hypergraph [10, Sec.
-1.1, p.
+'Uniform' in this context implies that the cardinality of a hyperedge in the hypergraph, the number of elements of a hyperedge, remains constant for all hyperedges in the hypergraph [10, Section 1.1, p.
 3].
-"Conformal" means that every maximal clique (although we primarily focus on uniform configurations, so all cliques are maximal) is represented by a hyperedge in the hypergraph [10, Sec.
-2.4, p.
+'Conformal' means that every maximal clique (although we will primarily focus on uniform configurations, so all cliques are maximal) is represented by a hyperedge in the hypergraph [10, Section 2.4, p.
 35].
 Some related graph-theoretical concepts include Greechie [11] and McKay-Megill-Pavičić (MMP) diagrams [12].

-The hypergraphs under consideration are often motivated by and derived from configurations of observables in quantum mechanics [5,6], or from other algebraic structures such as partition logics [13] and their empirical realizations through initial-state identification of finite automata [14] or generalized urn models [15].
-At times, hypergraphs are constructed solely to explore "exotic" properties of specific algebraic structures [16-18].
+The hypergraphs under consideration are often motivated by and derived from configurations of observables in quantum mechanics [5, 6], or from other algebraic structures such as partition logics [13] and their empirical realizations through initial state identification of finite automata [14] or generalized urn models [15].
+At times, hypergraphs are constructed solely to explore 'exotic' properties of specific algebraic structures [16-18].

 As will be elucidated later, to establish a quantum model for any such ad hoc hypergraph of the latter type, it must possess a faithful orthogonal representation in terms of vector labels.
-Similarly, for the development of a classical model that is set-representable, such as a generalized urn or finite deterministic automaton model, any ad hoc hypergraph of the latter type must have a partition logic representation.
+Similarly, for the development of a classical model that is setrepresentable, such as a generalized urn or finite deterministic automaton model, any ad hoc hypergraph of the latter type must have a partition logic representation.

-Any probability distribution on hypergraphs must adhere to the following properties for each hyperedge within the hypergraph: (i) Exclusivity: This ensures that the probabilities associated with two distinct elements on the same hyperedge are additive. (ii) Completeness: This requires that the sum of probabilities assigned to all elements within any given hyperedge in the hypergraph equals one [19,20].
+Any probability distribution on hypergraphs must adhere to the following properties for each hyperedge within the hypergraph: (i) Exclusivity: This ensures that the probabilities associated with two distinct elements on the same hyperedge are additive. (ii) Completeness: This requires that the sum of probabilities assigned to all elements within any given hyperedge in the hypergraph equals one [19, 20].

-For historical reasons, we use the terms "context" or "block" interchangeably to refer to a hyperedge within a hypergraph.
-However, we intend to broaden this concept of context or block by considering collections of elements in a hypergraph that (i) do not belong to any hyperedge and are, therefore, complementary in quantum-mechanical terms; (ii) are not necessarily mutually exclusive; (iii) do not necessarily sum to one in terms of probabilities; and, (iv) nevertheless, they have a total probability sum equal to that of other collections of elements in the same hypergraph.
-Such collections of elements in a hypergraph will be referred to as pseudocontexts or pseudoblocks.
+For historical reasons, we use the terms 'context' or 'block' interchangeably to refer to a hyperedge within a hypergraph.
+However, we intend to broaden this concept of context or block by considering collections of elements in a hypergraph that: (i) do not belong to any hyperedge and are, therefore, complementary in quantum-mechanical terms, (ii) are not necessarily mutually exclusive, (iii) do not necessarily sum to one in terms of probabilities, (iv) nevertheless, they have a total probability sum equal to that of other collections of elements in the same hypergraph.
+Such collections of elements in a hypergraph will be referred to as 'pseudocontexts' or 'pseudoblocks'.